 It’s well uncommon for businesses to work extremely hard to win over Detractors while failing to leverage their Promoters.

 Your Promoters are a valuable marketing asset.
 Given the right tools and incentives, they can bring in a consistent flow of new customers.
-With 83% of consumers completely or somewhat trusting the recommendations of friends and family and 66% trusting opinions posted online – the value of Promoters and user generated content becomes even greater especially for online shopping.
+With 83% of consumers completely or somewhat trusting the recommendations of friends and family (increasing to 88% over the years) and 66% trusting opinions posted online – the value of Promoters and user-generated content becomes even greater, especially for online shopping.

 One of the most important steps in using NPS to improve customer retention and acquisition is calculating the value of your Promoters.